matestack/matestack-ui-core/docs/concepts/component.md

   def response
     components {
       div id: "div-on-page" do
-        # notice we do not reference our component as my_component
+        # if my_component was called, this would refer to My::Cell::Component
-        # as this would refer to My::Cell::Component
+        # and woulnd't deliver the desired outcome
-        myComponent
+        custom_myComponent
       end
     }
   end